volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_vpc_site.md

 `performance_enhancement_mode` - (Optional) Performance Enhancement Mode to optimize for L3 or L7 networking.
 See [Performance Enhancement Mode ](#performance-enhancement-mode) below for details.

+### Inside

+CloudLink will be associated, and routes will be propagated with the Site Local Inside Network of this Site.

 ### Inside Static Routes

 Manage static routes for inside network..